Monday, February 20, 2012

 Leadership

-Are you thinking about how you will learn to become more optimistic (not pessimistic and sarcastic) and a confident initiative taker?
-Having been a member of management for many years, the companies I worked for were always quicker to lay off (made unemployed) those that lacked initiative (“it’s not my job!”).
+Are you thinking about how you will learn to become more optimistic and a confident initiative taker and leader?
+Having been a member of management for many years, prior to becoming a teacher, I learned that companies were always quicker to lay off those that lacked initiative (“it’s not my job!”).
 Very often, we would somehow find a new job for the employee whose job was going away if they were strong in leadership and initiative.
-Often, “initiative” hurts, as it causes one to work harder with more stress, which is why so many workers do not have it!
+Often, “initiative” hurts, as it causes one to work harder with more stress, which is why so many workers do not exhibit it.

 Interpersonal Skills

-Tomorrow’s career “winners” will need to combine their leadership skills and be better at teaming with others more so than ever before.
-The rate of specialization is increasing at an increasing rate which necessitates the need to collaborate more effectively than ever to get any job done.
-Consider reading Thomas Friedman’s The World Is Flat to learn about how specialization and collaboration will continue to increase in any future career.
-Continue to work on your flexibility and your ability to team successfully with others in all that you do.
-Don’t be the person who has 5 reasons on why it won’t work, but rather, be the person that can explain to the team the 5 reasons why it will work!
+Tomorrow’s career “winners” will need to take their leadership skills and team with others more so than ever before.
+The rate of specialization is increasing in our global economy, which necessitates collaborating more effectively than ever to get any job done.
+Consider reading Thomas Friedman’s The World Is Flat to learn about how specialization and collaboration will continue to increase in any future 21st Century career.
+Continue to work on your initiative (leadership) and your ability to team successfully with others in all that you do.
+Don’t be the person who has 5 reasons on why it won’t work, but rather, be the person that can explain to the team the 5 reasons on how it can work!

 Flexibility

-Those that are not “lifetime learners” or those that do not embrace constant learning will soon be unemployed as the rate of constant change in our globalized world will leave them behind.
-Assess your own tolerance to setbacks and your personal reaction to the need to continuously change directions.
-If you get “bent out of shape” too easily when your plans go awry, or when you are faced with unforeseen obstacles, it is time to start now, while in high school to change your levels of patience, perserverence, and commitment to success.
-Flexibility and patience can be learned; it is not genetic and is not linked to toilet training.
+Those that are not “lifetime learners” or those that do not embrace constant learning may soon be unemployed as the rate of constant change in our globalized world will leave them behind.
+Strengthen your tolerance to setbacks, or stated more positively, develop into the employee that actually embraces change, even that employee that can envision and lead organizations towards more productive and value-added solutions.
+If you get “bent out of shape” too easily when your plans go awry, or when you are faced with unforeseen obstacles, it is time to start now, while in high school to change your levels of patience, perseverance, and commitment to success.
+Flexibility and patience can be learned, it is not genetic.

 Emerging Technology Mastery

-Embrace, love, and continuously pursue and integrate the latest in technology into your daily life and education.
+Embrace and continuously pursue and integrate the latest in technology into your daily life and education.
 Tomorrow’s employment and career winners will have “in their blood” the ability to be a technology step ahead from the average worker.
-Start immediately as it is delusional to avoid being an early adopter today and think you will become an early adopter in the future.
-Be sure to take a computer science course in your freshman year of college, consistently use your laptop in planning and course work, and be sure to be the one that other students go to for application and technology help.
+Start immediately as it is delusional to avoid being an early adopter today and think that somehow you will become an early adopter in the future.
+Stephen Covey, the famous author on human effectiveness, believes that effective people simply have developed successful habits.
+Strongly consider taking a computer science course in your freshman year of college or in your senior year of high school if you are a current junior (AP Computer Science, Honors Java, etc.) and consistently use your laptop in planning, organizing, and performing course work.
+Can you aim to be the resource that other students or workers go to for application and technology help?

-Let me end this blog by letting you in on a “dirty little secret” known by managers and industry leaders across the globe: when it is time for a promotion or when it is time to reduce the work force due to a slowing business, managers get very creative and are biased towards promoting, or not laying off, those that have majored in LIFE…whether you went to Virginia Tech, Duke, William & Mary, or Georgetown makes little difference in career success in the long run, although it certainly opens more doors in the short run.
-So sure, aim for that bachelor's degree or higher in a specialized major that you are passionate about, but don't forget to double major in LIFE!
+Let me end this blog by letting you in on a “dirty little secret” known by managers and industry leaders across the globe: when it is time for a promotion or when it is time to reduce the work force ( a layoff) due to a slowing business, managers get very creative and are biased towards promoting, or not laying off, those that have majored in LIFE…whether you went to Virginia Tech, Duke, William & Mary, or Georgetown makes little difference in career success in the long run, although. granted, it certainly opens more doors in the short run.
+So absolutely, do aim for that best college and bachelor's degree or higher that you are passionate about, but please don't forget to "double major in LIFE"!

 Discussion Questions: